andresr92/odin-recipes/README.md

-This project will about creating a recipes website showcasing the skills I learned with html from the Odin Project.
+This project will be about creating a recipes website showcasing the skills I learned with html from the Odin Project.

 image credit to RightCowLeftCoast https://commons.wikimedia.org/wiki/File:Tacos_El_Gordo_Carne_Asada_Fries_close_up.jpg